 If you don’t know what’s causing your or your family member’s symptoms, they should be reported to your doctor immediately in order to evaluate their cause (1).
 If the damage or swelling of the cerebellum is acute and related to hemorrhage, edema, or another cause, it can happen very quickly.
 Ataxia that comes on suddenly is a medical emergency.

 Ataxia and the cerebellum

-Because ataxia is most often caused by a loss of nerve cells, degeneration, or damage in the cerebellum, it’s helpful to know what the cerebellum does.
+Because ataxia is most often caused by a loss of nerve cells, HIE, or damage in the cerebellum, it’s helpful to know what the cerebellum does.
 The cerebellum is the area in the bottom and back (behind the brainstem) of the brain that controls balance and coordination.
 It serves the following functions (3):